ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - Fly, NoFall, NoFallBeta, and Scaffold
 - Click GUI
 - ServerCrasher (works on servers without the new AC, e.g. planets)
-- Nuker (still in BETA, it sends too many block break packets and gets you kicked)
+- Nuker (still in BETA, it sends too many block break packets and gets you kicked for this.)
-- Jetpack (this is literally just the old Fly from vape for miniblox, probably still works.)
+- Jetpack (this is literally just the old Fly from Vape For Miniblox, this probably still works.)

 ## How to Install Impact For Miniblox?